- Download our Shanghai Schools Guide

 International schools in Shanghai

 Most expats living in Shanghai prefer sending their children to international schools.
-These institutions are widely available and tend to be the obvious choice for those wanting a smooth and quick transition.
+These institutions are widely available and tend to be the obvious choice for those who want a smooth and quick transition.

 Shanghai boasts one of the largest concentrations of international schools in China.
 Most schools either follow the International Baccalaureate (IB) curriculum or the curriculum taught in their respective home countries.
 The primary teaching language is usually English or the language of the school’s home country.
-Standard coursework often does feature local culture, however, and many schools teach Mandarin or Cantonese from a very young age.
+Standard coursework often features local culture, and many schools teach Mandarin or Cantonese from a very young age.

-International schools can also be expensive.
-Expats should try to negotiate a place at an appropriate school before arriving in Shanghai.
-If this is impossible, they should arrange for their children’s education as soon as they can since, even if an employer agrees to cover the hefty costs of an international education, admissions can still be competitive.
+International schools can also be expensive, and fees add considerably to the cost of living.
+Expats should try to negotiate a place at an appropriate school before arriving in Shanghai, or as soon as possible.
+This is because, even if an employer agrees to cover the hefty costs of international education, admissions can still be competitive.
 Interviews, placement tests and a general application are just a few basic admission requirements.

 Homeschooling in Shanghai

 Unfortunately, homeschooling in China is essentially illegal and is largely practised based on a legal oversight despite the law explicitly stating that children have to attend a school for at least nine years.
 The government has become increasingly vocal about its disapproval of homeschooling in recent years and has released numerous statements to this effect.
-Homeschooled children in China are prevented from writing the gaokao, which essentially means they are unable to attend a Chinese university.
+Homeschooled children in China have been prevented from writing the local school-leaving exams, which essentially means they are unable to apply for entry at a Chinese university.